ahianf/dell-vostro-3468-hackintosh/README.md

 AirPortBrcm4360 only will load in Catalina (using `MaxKernel` = `19.9.9`).
 This kext makes Big Sur unable to boot.

-When updating, in order to use VoodooI2C without issues, delete `VoodooInput.kext` from `VoodooPS2Controller.kext/Contents/PlugIns/`.
+When updating your `config.plist`, in order to use VoodooI2C without issues, delete `VoodooInput.kext` from `VoodooPS2Controller.kext/Contents/PlugIns/`.

+You can change the laptop screen with a Latitude e7250 1080p ips.
+I don't have the exact screen model though.

 <h2>Laptop Specs</h2>
 <table>